decentraland/collections-graph/README.md

 Tests are run on PRs to master just with `npm test` because the `ubuntu-latest` image being used contains Postgres 14.

-More about how to write subgraph tests can be found on https://thegraph.com/docs/en/developing/unit-testing-framework/
+More about how to write subgraph tests can be found on the [graph's unit testing documentation](https://thegraph.com/docs/en/developing/unit-testing-framework/).

 ### Deploy